Skip to content

 What Happens When You Get a DUI in North Carolina?

-6 min read
+4 min read

 The penalties for a DUI in North Carolina are severe, with a complicated sentencing structure.
 So it’s essential you call a lawyer as soon as they have charged you with a drunk driving offense.
-An experienced DUI lawyer can help you weigh your options, explore mitigating circumstances, and make sure you know what’s happening at all times.
+A DUI lawyer can help you weigh your options, explore mitigating circumstances, and make sure you know what’s happening at all times.

 North Carolina is an “implied consent” state.
 This means when you get behind the wheel of a vehicle in North Carolina, you automatically consent to have your blood alcohol level tested if the traffic officer suspects you may be driving under the influence.